rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.dnt.md

 The requirements are sourced from [[2.2]](#2.2).

-4.1 A BridgePoint model shall allow duplicate-named enumeration data types to exist in separate packages in a model.
+4.1 A BridgePoint project shall allow duplicate-named enumeration data types to exist in separate packages where both are visible to the OAL being written.
-4.2 A BridgePoint model shall allow duplicate-named constant data types to exist in separate packages in a model.
+4.2 A BridgePoint project shall allow duplicate-named constant data types to exist in separate packages where both are visible to the OAL being written.
-4.3 With respect to 4896-1 and 4896-2, the parser shall search from the OAL action body where the type is used “out” in the model, and the first element name that resolves the data-type shall be used.
+4.3 Where duplicate data types are present the user must specify, in OAL, the fully qualified path to the desired type to resolve the duplicate.
-4.4 While parsing OAL to resolve the a data type (4893-3), if a duplicate name is encountered in separate packages that are at the “same level” in the model, a parse error shall be given.
-The error given shall be in the same form the tool gives today for duplicate types.
+4.4 The fully qualified path to the desired type shall be allowed, but not required, if duplicates are not present.
-4.5 The mechanism introduced to allow duplicate types to exist shall allow for backwards compatibility of existing OAL.
+4.5 The OAL grammar introduced to provide support for duplicates shall support command completion.

 ### 5. Analysis

 5.1 History
 This issue has been open a very long time.
-There is some related history that needs to be considered.
+There is some related history that needs to be considered as it may be helpful to the analysis.
 This section describes this history.
 5.1.1 [Parser enumerator binding policy incorrect](#2.3)
 Issue [[2.3] Comment 1](https://support.onefact.net/issues/1143#note-1) describes that this change requires a significant change to the parser validation implementation "for enumerators": "At the level it is currently being performed, there is too little scope to validate correctly.
 It needs to be performed at a much higher level, where the complete assignment statement syntax tree is accessible.
 One suggestion might be in data_types_compatible()".